ryanhall07/builder/README.md

 * Select what fields you want to include in the Builder.
 * A Guava <code>Preconditions.checkNotNull</code> will be added to the constructor for non-null fields.
 * If <code>javax.persistence</code> annotations exist on fields, nullable will be inferred for the UI dialog box.
-* Can optionally generate getters, which will return a Guava <code>Optional</code> if the field is nullable.
+* Can optionally generate getters, which will return an <code>Optional</code> if the field is nullable.

 <a name="whyABuilder"/>
 Why a Builder?